 Natural moats were much wider and deeper than man-made moats which were usually around 12 feet wide and 30 feet deep.

 Preliminary forms of ditches surrounding castles and towns were found in ancient civilisations of Assyria and Egypt.
-However, more elaborate forms of ditches known as medieval castle moats became increasingly common during the middle and late medieval times.
+However, more elaborate forms of ditches known as medieval castle moats became increasingly common during the high and late medieval periods.

-A medieval castle moat had supreme importance in the castle parts for preliminary defence.
+A castle moat had supreme importance in the castle parts for preliminary defence.
 The first requirement to make a castle moat was access to a water source.
-Due to this reason, it was common to built castles near a water source such as a river, stream, or a lake.
+Due to this reason, it was common to build castles near a water source such as a river, stream, or lake.
 A special dam was constructed in order to channel the flow of water into the medieval castle moat.
 The depth of a medieval castle moat could be up to 30 feet while it could be as wide as 12 feet.

-The obvious purpose was to make the approach of the heavy weapons difficult.
+The obvious purpose was to make the approach of the heavy siege weapons difficult.
 Some weapons such as siege towers needed to be brought near the castle walls to work effectively and a medieval castle moat acted as an effective deterrence against such weapons.
-Further, a medieval castle moat precluded the danger of tunnelling underneath the castle walls which was an effective method of penetrating the castle defences.
+Further, a medieval castle moat precluded the danger of tunneling underneath the castle walls which was an effective method of penetrating the castle defenses.